Six children have accused foreign troops of sexual abuse

 Their families reported the alleged abuse to the U.N. mission there, spokeswoman Vannina Maestracci told reporters.
 It was not immediately clear how many troops were allegedly involved.

 News of the allegations comes one week after the head of the U.N. peacekeepers in the Central African Republic was fired over previous sex abuse accusations.

 “I believe the disturbing number of allegations we have seen in many countries – but particularly in the Central African Republic in the period before U.N. peacekeepers were deployed and since – speaks to the need to take action now,” U.N.
 Secretary-General Ban Ki-moon said last week.
 “Enough is enough.”

 Including the three new accusations, there have been 14 allegations of possible sexual exploitation and abuse by U.N. peacekeepers in the Central African Republic since the United Nations established the force there in April 2014.

 Similar allegations also were made against French peacekeepers who arrived in the country a year before the U.N. force.

 Peacekeepers’ involvement in the Central African Republic, one of the world’s poorest nations, stems from political violence that began in 2013.

 France and African nations sent peacekeepers after a coalition of mostly Muslim rebels ousted President François Bozizé in March 2013.
 Christian and Muslim militias battled for control before a tentative political transition began.

 The violence prompted a humanitarian crisis, with hundreds of thousands of people fleeing their homes.
 Some sought refuge in neighboring countries, but many others were internally displaced, living in makeshift camps.

-CNN’s Richard Roth reported from the United Nations.
-Dana Ford reported and wrote from Atlanta.
-CNN’s Jason Hanna and Jeremy Diamond also contributed to this report.
+CNN’s David McKenzie, Richard Roth, Dana Ford, Jason Hanna and Jeremy Diamond contributed to this report.